 For many seniors suffering from memory loss, the holidays can be confusing time.
 Be mindful that they may not remember certain past events or sometimes even names or how they are related.
 Use caution to not make them feel anxious or elevate confusion when they are experiencing a memory lapse.
 If it appears they do not remember, simply share the memory with everyone.
 Chances are they may not be the only one to have forgotten.

 Keep things upbeat and happy for the seniors in your life this holiday season.
 It’s common in older adults to feel distressed about the holidays for a variety of reasons.
 For example, if they are used to cooking the big family meal during the holidays, but are now disabled and cannot.
 We have a solution!
 Find new ways for them to participate.
 Let them help out in the kitchen by peeling the potatoes or snapping the green beans for Christmas dinner.
 There are lots of ways to include them while remaining positive.

 If you and your family decide to exchange gifts this holiday season, just remember it’s not about what you get, but what you give.
 In the time of giving, seniors appreciate receiving gifts, such as bathrobes, slippers, picture frames, puzzles, games, and more.
 However it’s truly the thought that counts.
 Because the greatest gift of all is time spent with family during the holidays.
-At Regency, we encourage our residents’ families to visit their elder family member for a dinner, family get-together, or holiday event.
-For those families that would like to join us, our Regency staff and team of culinary chefs are here to serve you and your loved one in every way we can.
+At Rosewood, we encourage our residents’ families to visit their elder family member for a dinner, family get-together, or holiday event.
+For those families that would like to join us, our staff and team of culinary chefs are here to serve you and your loved one in every way we can.